rctcwyvrn/blake3/README.md

         String filehash = fileHasher.hexdigest();
 ```

-If what you are java bindings for a fully optimized blake3, try: https://github.com/sken77/BLAKE3jni
+If what you want are java bindings for the fully optimized blake3, try: https://github.com/sken77/BLAKE3jni